 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

 Chemotherapy.
 Several clinical trials are examining the effects of newer drugs alone, or in combination with other drugs, in the control of metastatic or locally recurrent AdCC.

-To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now
+- To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 - Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
 Please note that this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance in how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
 You may use the menu to choose a different section to read in this guide.